PHP: Explicit type conversion

-Type conversion is a very frequent operation in web development.
-On one hand, we can count on weak type system, on the other hand, it's often better to convert types explicitly, using special syntax.
-Such code is easier to understand and more predictable.
+Type conversion is a fairly common operation in web development.
+On the one hand, you can rely on weak typing to perform it, on the other hand, in many situations it's better to do the conversion explicitly, using special syntax.
+This code is clearer and more predictable.

-Type casting can be used inside compound expressions:
+Type conversion can be used within compound expressions:

-<?php // Additional brackets help to distinguish parts of expression visually print_r('This is ' . ((string) 5));
+<?php // Additional brackets help to visually separate parts of an expression from each other print_r('This is ' . ((string) 5));

 <?php (int) '4'; // 4 5 + 4; // 9 (string) 9; // '9'